 Native advertising tools provided by social networks function on their own, but the process of posting to multiple channels can become arduous.
 When you’re posting to Facebook, Instagram, Twitter, YouTube and Google+ multiple times a day, you won’t have time left to do any other tasks.

 Using a social media management tool streamlines the posting process by removing the need to shift between platforms.
 Plan everything in one place to get the messages straight, then post all at once, or tweak and send as needed.

 2. If you’re not listening, you might not be heard

-As well as understanding your customers, social media is a great place to see what competitors are doing.
+A key reason why you need a social media management tool is that as well as understanding your customers, social media is a great place to see what competitors are doing.
 What are they talking about?
 Who are they talking to?
 What are they saying, and how are they saying it?

 These kind of insights are easily available with a social media management tool.
 With the power to see virtually everything that happens across the major platforms – including Facebook, Twitter, LinkedIn – it’s relatively easy to see how your competitors are responding to trends and developments within your market sector.

 Armed with this insight, it becomes easier to define a strategy that builds on the successes of your competitors and avoids the mistakes they make.
 This kind of research also helps to ensure your campaigns are unique.